 - All upfront payment offers capacity at the lowest price with the entire commitment paid in one full payment

 You can find a detailed cost breakdown for Savings Plans across instance types and sizes here.

-What are the different types of Savings Plans?
+What are the different types of AWS savings plans?

-Along with different payment options, there are two different types of Savings Plans that customers can choose from, depending on their goals and workload requirements.
-Compute Savings Plan is more flexible but the cost savings are not as robust, while EC2 Savings Plans have higher potential savings but less flexibility.
+Along with different payment options, there are three different types of savings plans that customers can choose from, depending on their goals and workload requirements.

 - Compute Savings Plans can reduce EC2 costs by up to 66%, and can be applied to any EC2 instance with no limitation on region, instance family, operating system and tenancy.
 For example, at anytime, users can change from one instance type to another, or from one region to another, and can move their workload from EC2 to Fargate or Lambda.